-Trump 'in very good health'... but weight gain makes him obese
+Donald Trump 'in very good health'... but weight gain makes him obese

 The president has said he gets some exercise walking around the White House.
 Experts suggested he was helped by having been teetotal his entire life, and not smoking.
 During his campaign, he produced a letter that said he would be the "healthiest individual ever elected" - but the doctor named as the author later admitted that Mr Trump had written the letter himself.

-Mr Trump weighed 16st 12lb before he became president.
-Last year, doctors had recommended he should try to lose 10lb to 15lb.
+Mr Trump weighed 102kg before he became president.
+Last year, doctors had recommended he should try to lose between 4kg to 6kg.

 His blood pressure this year was up slightly to 118/80, from 116/70 in 2018.
 His resting heart rate was 70 beats per minute.